There’s the faintest hint of a chill in the air; reds, oranges, and yellows begin creeping into the trees; and football season is back.

 Don’t Forget the Dessert

 What’s better than a fall meal?
-An array of desserts—pumpkin creme brûlée, sweet potato pies, cranberry turnovers.
-Or just old-fashioned Halloween candy.
+An array of desserts — pumpkin creme brûlée, sweet potato pies, cranberry turnovers; or just old-fashioned Halloween candy.
 Guests always love a sweet ending to a meal.
-(And, even if you purchase that pie at Costco, your guests will be impressed.)
+And, even if your desserts are all store-bought your guests will be impressed.

 We’re always looking for ways to extend outdoor living.
 Let us know how you entertain in the fall!